alexeygrigorev/mlwiki.org/index.php/Gram_Matrices.md

 ---
-title: "Gram Matrices"
 layout: default
 permalink: /index.php/Gram_Matrices
+tags:
+- linear-algebra
+title: Gram Matrices
 ---

-# Gram Matrices

 ## Gram Matrices
 A Gram matrix of vectors $\mathbf a_1 , \ ... \ , \mathbf a_n$ is a matrix $G$
 - s.t. $G = \langle \mathbf a_i, \mathbf a_j \rangle$ for all $i,j$